s88-01

 Work-life balance

-How can GCCs benefit from startup talent?
+How can GCCs benefit from start-up talent?

-An infusion of innovation
+The infusion of innovation

 Technical expertise

-Cost efficiency
+Cost Efficiency

 Real examples